sbrl/Minetest-WorldEditAdditions/Chat-Command-Reference.md

 ## `//airapply <command_name> <args>`
 Like [`//ellipsoidapply`](#ellipsoidapply), but instead only keeps changes that replace airlike nodes, and discards any other changes made.

+As with `//ellipsoidapply` for advanced users `//multi` is also supported - but make sure your modifications stay within the defined region - otherwise they be kept regardless, as `//airapply` only applies the masking to the nodes in the defined region.

 ```weacmd
 //airapply set sandstone